Digital Promise Global is partnering with Oculus to inspire the next generation of virtual reality creators — starting with high school students.

 Yet learners can do more than consume content with these new technologies: they can also be creators.
 In the 360 Filmmakers Challenge, high school students use 360° video technology to share their communities, inspire action for change, and spur learning.
 This project is part of the Oculus VR for Good initiative, which aims to inspire the use of virtual reality and 360° video for social change.

-Participating high schools receive 360° video production equipment and ongoing support, including from professional filmmaker mentors coordinated by Clay Park VR.
+Participating high schools receive 360° video production equipment and ongoing support, including from professional filmmaker mentors.
 Through the process, students learn new technology and production skills, improve how they give and receive peer feedback, and develop their ability to identify and understand other perspectives.
 The Challenge concludes with pop-up film showcases to celebrate students’ final products and a film competition to highlight the top videos.

 By putting virtual reality and 360° video technology in the hands of learners, we invest in building their technical and creative skills for a changing economy.
 We also send the message that we value the challenges young people care about solving, and the stories they yearn to tell.

 In the Fall 2016 program implementation, we undertook a documentation effort to explore the potential of the program to enable student learning and growth.
 Download Key Findings here.

 The 360 Filmmakers Challenge was created by Digital Promise Global and Oculus along with founding partner Clay Park VR led by Shauna Heller, now president of AiSolve North America.